RedPointGlobal/redpoint-rpi/docs/greenfield.md

 ## 2. Quick Start with the Interaction CLI

-RPI reads sensitive values (database credentials, connection strings, API tokens) from a Kubernetes Secret (not from your values file).
+RPI reads sensitive values such as database credentials, connection strings and API tokens from a Kubernetes Secret.
 This keeps secrets out of version control and Helm release metadata.

-For a guided setup, use the Interaction CLI to generate your `secrets.yaml` manifest.
+For a guided setup, use the **Interaction CLI** to generate your `secrets.yaml` manifest.
 It prompts for your database credentials, cache and queue connection strings, and automatically generates a Kubernets secrets object.
 No manual YAML editing required.

 ```bash
 bash deploy/cli/interactioncli.sh